Featured Elopement Location: South Africa, December 2023

 There are two major airports in South Africa: O. R. Tambo International Airport (JNB) in Johannesburg, Gauteng and Cape Town International Airport (CPT) located in Cape Town.
 You will need to pick an airport based on your elopement destination.
 Johannesburg has its charm, but it tends to be much more dangerous (especially in recent years) compared to Cape Town, which is a popular international destination.
 Both cities, however, offer their own pros and cons to the surrounding nature.

 If you plan to visit Kruger and plan a South African safari, Johannesburg might be much closer than Cape Town.
-If you want to visit the vineyards at Stellenbosch, Cape Town is much closer.
+Cape Town is much closer for those planning to visit planning to visit the vineyards at Stellenbosch.

 If you plan to explore the country, you can book your own domestic flights within South Africa as well.
 Both Cape Town and Johannesburg are larger, metropolitan cities, and it’s not recommended to walk around within many areas of both cities for safety reasons.
 Consider planning out transportation within the cities, even if that’s just taking Ubers around town.